QiaoNPC/qiaonpc.github.io/content/post/Petronas-Interuniversity-CTF-2023/Preliminary/Memory Forensics/Unearth The Long Lost Cipher/index.md

 ---
 title: Unearth the Long Lost Cipher
-description: The objective of the "Unearth the Long Lost Cipher" challenge is to conduct memory forensics to find Dexter's password on a computer.
+description: The objective of the Unearth the Long Lost Cipher challenge is to conduct memory forensics to find Dexter's password on a computer.
 Your task is to identify the password and reveal the hidden flag.
 date: 2023-10-10 00:00:00+0000
 categories:
     - Petronas Interuniversity CTF 2023